MapServer for Windows (MS4W) README

 "v" means that it supports virtual files

-See the GDAL formats page for full driver descriptions.
+See the GDAL Raster drivers page for full driver descriptions.

 Note